LucasLarson/XcodeWarnings.xcconfig/README.md

 # XcodeWarnings.xcconfig

-This is a kitchen-sink, army-knife `xcconfig` file for to alert a software developer to as many potential problems as possible, without preventing potentially successful&nbsp;builds.
+This is a kitchen-sink, army-knife `xcconfig` file to alert software developers to as many potential Xcode problems as possible, without preventing potentially successful&nbsp;builds.

 ## Sources